 The two types of tampering include:

-Call Fischer Redavid PLLC for a free consultation today!
+Call the obstruction of justice lawyers at Fischer Redavid PLLC for a free consultation today!